-Check out this tutorial on How to Make DIY Paper Christmas Trees that can be used alone, on a garland, or as a tree ornament.
+Looking for a fun craft to involve the whole family, check out this tutorial on How to Make DIY Paper Christmas Trees.
+These adorable trees can be used alone, on a garland, or as a tree ornament.
 A cheap DIY Christmas tree made with regular white paper.

 The thing I remember most is how excited I was when I finally learned to fold them correctly.
 You may feel the same about these trees.